Affording YDS

 Students are encouraged to seek outside scholarships and grants to supplement their financial aid awards from YDS.
 Such funding may include support from students’ home churches, dioceses, or local foundations, as well as from government or private organizations.

-Outside awards are used first to reduce a student’s unmet need and/or loans.
+Outside awards may be combined with a YDS scholarship up to the Estimated Cost of Attendance.
 However, if the total amount of a student’s YDS and non–YDS grants exceeds the Cost of Attendance, the YDS scholarship may be reduced to eliminate the excess.

 YDS Dining Benefits

-All YDS degree students, regardless of financial aid status, receive free dining credits of up to $1,250 per year for use in the Divinity School Refectory.
+All YDS degree students, regardless of financial aid status, receive free dining credits for use in the Divinity School Refectory.
+In 2024–2025, full-time degree students will receive $1,300 in annual dining credits; part-time degree students will receive $650 in annual dining credits.
 There are no cash equivalents or reimbursements for the free dining credits, and the credits cannot be used at other dining locations on campus.

 The YDS Refectory offers breakfast and lunch options Monday through Friday and provides an inviting place for members of the YDS community to eat, talk, and spend time together.
 For more information on the Refectory, visit the Yale Hospitality website.